 - 1/2 cup store-bought or homemade tomato sauce

-- 2 tablespoons lightly packed, finely chopped fresh parsley
+- 2 tablespoons lightly packed, finely chopped flat-leaf parsley leaves

 - 1 tablespoon sherry vinegar or red wine vinegar